310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain.md

 {% bubble Tetora curious %}
 …?
 Why are you apologizing?

 Haha.
-We've had this same exchange before, haven’t we?
+We’ve had this same exchange before, haven’t we?

 But unlike how it was then, this time around was no accident.
 I hit you with full ill-intent.